Can you believe it’s February already? Where did the first month of the year go?!

 > Auspicious Plastic: PODCAST

 I’ve produced a new podcast!
-Inspired by the experience I had using my late Mum’s Tupperware containers – a form of “grief therapy” as it turned out – I decided to dig deeper by interviewing people about how the most unlikely of things – simple plastic containers?! – might make us happy.
+Inspired by the experience I had using my late Mum’s Tupperware containers – a form of “grief therapy” as it turns out – I decided to dig deeper by interviewing people about how the most unlikely of things – simple plastic containers?! – might make us happy.
 (No surprises I’ve asked Michael Pieracci (see above) to be a guest in an upcoming episode!)

 > Street Lovingkindness ~ one of my meditation ‘heroes’ is Sharon Salzberg, the “queen of Lovingkindness”.
 (American mindfulness author and journalist Dan Harris did the funniest interview with her, about his being embarrassed by the term!
 I so love his sense of humour.)